rat10/nng/README.md

 ## Public Notebook
 A prototype implementation in the Dydra graph store [6], including an appropriate extension to SPARQL, provides a public [notebook](https://observablehq.com/@datagenous/nested-named-graphs) that can be used to explore, test and play around with the proposal.
+Be aware however of a few caveats.
+The notebook is not multi-user enabled: if two users play with it at the same time, they may overwrite each others sample data.
+Also it doesn't yet support all syntactic sugar.
+Especially syntactic support for graph literals is still sketchy.

 ## Details